 This page invites all the Tagalog poets to post their poetry.
 We will post your poetry because we love poetry.
 So if you are a lover of poetry yourself, this page is also yours.(We will post Cebuano poetry after we have compiled them) Watch out for more updates in our free newsletter -- Tagalog at Wordhouse.

 For a start: try writing some verses in the heart language.
 Tap the poet/song writer in you.
-Pen your lyrics, give it a melody.
-Sing a song.
+On this page, you can share some of your own original poetry.